 - 4. Alumni Surveys: One way of evaluating the effectiveness of the graduate program is to track the placement and performance of MS graduates either in their places of employment or doctoral programs in which they are enrolled.
 Results of such surveys help identify any weaknesses in the program for appropriate remedial measures to be crafted and implemented.
-They also help - 5.
+They also help determine the strengths of the program.
+The surveys are conducted once every two years and results presented accordingly. - 5.
 ME External Advisory Board Feedback: Feedback from the ME External Advisory Board is an important source of program improvement, guidance, and supporting evidence regarding the performance of students who are graduates of the MSME program.
 The Advisory Board contains representatives of several key constituency groups of the program, i.e., employers, alumni, and the professional community at large. - 6.
 IDEA Teaching Evaluations: IDEA evaluations are a university required tool for assessment of teaching of graduate faculty.
 The average IDEA ratings on Progress on Relevant Course Learning Objectives, Teaching Effectiveness, and Usefulness of the Course are used.
 The IDEA survey instrument makes provision for students to provide comments on each course.
 Some students use this as a vehicle to provide feedback on course topics and course requirements. - 7.
 Average Number of Funded Research Projects: A summary of external funds generated by the M.E. department using data provided by the Office of Research (per year per ME Faculty Member) is an indicator of the growth of external research provided by the faculty.
-Data are compiled for proposals and activations by the College of Engineering. - 8.
+Data are compiled for proposals and activations by the College of Engineering.
+The results will be updated in the upcoming year since data are analyzed once every two years. - 8.
 Average Journal and Conference Publications per faculty per Year: All faculty members engage in regular professional development that enhances their teaching, scholarship and practice.
 These include but are not limited to the participation in workshops, training courses, and conferences, technical paper and proposal reviews, journal and conference publications, conference and symposium organization, and professional society activities.
 Support for faculty development is provided for faculty to attend workshops, training courses, and conferences.
 If the activity is primarily instruction-related, the department's Student Course Fees fund can be used.
 For more research-related activities, such as conferences, Center funds, indirect cost returns, and/or project funds are typically used.
 Additional opportunity for development is provided through the hosting of seminars on a frequent basis by a variety of sources including CoE departments, CMR, CESR, WR, CITL, student groups, and individual faculty.